kubernetes-sigs/release-team-shadow-stats/examples/README.md

 1. [(PRIVATE) Examples of the applicant data extraction (data is not shared with the community)](#examples-markdown-extracts)
 2. [(PUBLIC) Examples of the Plots (data is shared with the community)](#examples-plots--charts)

+The plots are getting shared in a report with the community at the beginning of a release cycle.
+The [report template can be found under the `reports` folder](https://github.com/kubernetes-sigs/release-team-shadow-stats/tree/main/examples/reports/report-template.md).

 ## Examples: Markdown extracts

 All the files can be found under [examples/applicants](https://github.com/kubernetes-sigs/release-team-shadow-stats/tree/main/examples/applicants)